tarunprabhu/hwcinstr/README.md

 # Usage

-hwcc and hwc++ are the drivers that can be found in /path/to/install/bin They can mostly be used as drop-in replacements of a regular compiler
+hwcc and hwc++ are the drivers that can be found in /path/to/install/bin They can mostly be used as drop-in replacements of a regular compiler.
+A config file must be specified that contains the names of the functions to be JIT'ed and the hardware counters to collect.
+If no counters are specified in the config file, the cumulative execution time and the number of occurences will be recorded.
+At runtime, the output file for the counters must be specified using the HWCINSTR environment variable.
+If the file provided is "-", the output will be written to stdout.
+The time is measured in nanoseconds using C++11's chrono library.

 ```
 $ hwcc --conf /path/to/conf/file <regular compiler arguments>
+$ HWCINSTR=- ./a.out
+{
+  "functions": {
+    "9230498223143": {
+      "source": "func",
+      "Time": 309323,
+      "Occrs": 10,
+      "Total instructions": 19932
+    }
+  }
+}
 ```

 # Config file